SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 • Audits

 Naturally, absolute transparency isn't always practical - especially because sensitive issues can often require investigation.
-Whether or not to release sensitive issues is as much a philosophical question as it is a practical one.
+Whether or not to release sensitive issues is as much a philosophical question as a practical one.
 In the worst instances, reporting for behavior not protected by the non-punitive reporting policy becomes incredibly sensitive.
 These behaviors may include:

 • substance abuse;